-Our analysis draws on data from the German Socio-Economic Panel (SOEP), a representative household panel survey (Goebel et al. 2019; SOEP 2018a,b).
+Our analysis draws on data from the German Socio-Economic Panel (SOEP), a representative household panel survey (Goebel et al. 2019).
 First collected in 1984, SOEP contains data for around 30,000 people.
-A representative sample of more than 5,500 people-referred to as the SOEP Innovation Sample (SOEP-IS)-was added in 2012 to allow innovative, new survey elements to be trialed and tested (Richter and Schupp 2015).
-We use data from the 2002-2016 waves of SOEP and the 2014 SOEP-IS.
+A representative sample of more than 5,500 people - referred to as the SOEP Innovation Sample (SOEP-IS) - was added in 2012 to allow innovative, new survey elements to be trialed and tested (Richter and Schupp 2015).
+We use data from the 2002-2016 waves of SOEP and the 2014 SOEP-IS.2

 Our measure of mental health is constructed using data from SOEP's SF-12 health questionnaire completed in even years starting in 2002 (see Table A1 in the Online Appendix).
 The SF-12 contains questions about both physical and psychological well-being, which are transformed into a continuous measure of mental health (the MCS score) by way of factor analysis (see Andersen et al. 2007).
 The MCS score is scaled such that in 2004 it has a mean of 50 and a standard deviation of 10.
-It is a psychometrically sound measure of mental health that is able to detect disorders (for example, Gill et al. 2007; Salyers et al. 2000).
+It is a psychometrically sound measure of mental health that is able to detect disorders (e.g., Gill et al. 2007; Salyers et al. 2000).
 Vilagut et al. (2013) conclude that an MCS score of less than 45.6 performs well at detecting 30-day depressive disorders, specifically major depressive episodes and dysthymia, in the general population.
-We use this threshold to classify respondents into two groups; those below the threshold who are vulnerable to experiencing a depressive episode we refer to as "depressed," or simply "depressive," and those above the threshold whom we refer to as "mentally well."
-This definition classifies 27 percent of our main sample as vulnerable to depression; for comparison, the lifetime incidence of diagnosed depression in the German population is estimated to be between 11.6 and 19 percent (Busch et al. 2013; Wittchen et al. 2010).
-Moreover, individuals with an MCS score below the threshold at least once in our study period are 5.4 times more likely also to self-report having ever been medically diagnosed with depression (16.2 versus 3.0 percent).
-Thus, our measure is correlated with, but not equivalent to, clinical definitions of depression.
-Using it has three key advantages: (i) it minimizes social desirability bias by eliciting depression vulnerability using indirect questions; (ii) it captures more marginal depressive episodes that may go clinically undiagnosed; and (iii) it is likely to be more robust to selective survey nonparticipation than are narrower definitions focused solely on those severely depressed.
+We use this threshold to classify respondents into two groups; those below the threshold who are vulnerable to experiencing a depressive episode we refer to as 'depressed', or simply 'depressive', and those above the threshold whom we refer to as 'mentally well'.
+This definition classifies 27 percent of our main sample as vulnerable to depression; for comparison, the lifetime incidence of diagnosed depression in the German population is estimated to be between 11.6 and 19 percent (Busch et al. 2013; Wittchen et al. 2010).3 Moreover, individuals with an MCS score below the threshold at least once in our study period are 5.4 times more likely to also self-report having ever been medically diagnosed with depression (16.2 versus 3.0 percent).4 Thus, our measure is correlated with, but not equivalent to, clinical definitions of depression.
+Using it has three key advantages: (i) it minimizes social desirability bias by eliciting depression vulnerability using indirect questions; (ii) it captures more marginal depressive episodes that may go clinically undiagnosed; and (iii) it is likely to be more robust to selective survey non-participation than are narrower definitions focused solely on those severely depressed.

 The SOEP and SOEP-IS also include an extremely rich set of risk-preference measures and realized risk-taking behaviors, which form the basis of our analyses.
 Data on people's behavioral traits allow us to explore the mechanisms behind the depression-risk relationship.
 We introduce all measures in the relevant sections below.
-A description
+A description of each measure is provided in Table A2 and the underlying samples for different analyses are outlined in Table A3 in the Online Appendix.
+Summary statistics by depressive state are presented in Tables A4 and A5 in the Online Appendix.